Information for international students

 The Research School of Astronomy and Astrophysics (RSAA) is part of The Australian National University.
 The Australian National University is Australia's premier university.
-The RSAA is in the top 10 Astronomy & Astrophysics departments in the world ranking by Space Science.
 Our astronomers have won the Nobel Prize, the Prime Minister's Science Prize, and Australian Research Council Laureate, Federation, and Future Fellowships.
 RSAA astronomers are members of the National Academies of Science in Australia, the USA, the UK, the Netherlands, and Spain.
 Our graduating students regularly achieve prestigious international fellowships including Fulbright, Zonta, Hubble, CfA, ESO, Magellan, and Jansky Fellowships.

 Our mission is to: